 If you think water is boring, there are many ways to add some flavor to your cup.
 Add a little pizazz with fruits like oranges, lemons, strawberries, vegetables like cucumber or ginger, or herbs like basil, mint, or lavender.
 The American Heart Association has a great video with 12 different infused water recipes to give you a little inspiration.

 Drink One Glass Before Each Meal

-Drinking one glass of water before each meal is a really easy and effective way to increase your fluid intake throughout the day.
-Even better, drinking water before eating can help with weight loss!
-Water takes up space in your stomach and will actually trick your brain into thinking you’re full.
+You are drinking one glass of water before each meal is a straightforward and effective way to increase your fluid intake throughout the day, and even better, drinking water before eating can help with weight loss!
+Additionally, water can float in your stomach and trick your brain into thinking you’re full.
 You may even think you’re hungry when all your body needs is a tall glass of water.

 Avoid the Juice Aisle

 While you may think that juices and sodas are okay because fluid can come from many different sources, these drinks contain a high amount of sugar, leading to weight gain, heart disease, and diabetes.
 So resist the urge to stock your fridge with juices and sodas.
 If you don’t have them around, you’re much more likely to go for some water when you’re feeling thirsty.